kkumer/gepard/README.md

 **Gepard** - package for working with generalized parton distributions (GPDs)

-This git branch contains the last version of old hybrid Python-Fortran code.
+This git branch contains the last version of the old hybrid **Python-Fortran** code.
-You can use it (it's not easy to compile and run) if you need some features which are not yet transfer to new pure Python version in master branch.
+You can use it (it's not trivial to compile and run) if you need some features which are not yet transfered to the new pure Python version in master branch.
-Important features which are only in this branch are:
+Important features which are available only in this branch are:
    * NNLO evolution (partial) and NNLO hard scattering coefficients
    * Neural network fitting using PyBrain